 About Lobuche East Peak Climbing

 After reaching Everest Base Camp and the famous Kala Patthar, from where we enjoy the fantastic view of Everest, Lhotse, Nuptse, Pumori and other mountains, we return to Lobuche village, the trail head for Lobuche Peak Climb.
 The trail up the valley from Lobuche becomes increasingly steep and rocky as we near the Lobuche Base Camp, 4950m.
-From Base Camp, we clamor over steep stone terraces and snowy slopes using fixed ropes to reach the ridge along the southwest face where we set up High Camp, 5600 m.
+From Base Camp, we clamor over steep stone terraces and snowy slopes using fixed ropes to reach the ridge along the southwest face where we set up High Camp, 5600m.
 We get superb views of Amadablam, Cholaste, Thamserku, Kantega Peak and Tawache Peak on the way.

-To reach the summit fromHigh Camp, we cross over steep stone slabs which may be covered with iced/snow.
+To reach the summit fromHigh Camp, we cross over steep stone slabs which may be covered with ice and snow.
 To reach the proper summit ridge, we have to ascend 50m on a 45 degree snow wall.
-We use fixed lines.
+We use fixed ropes.
 The sharp snowy ridge to the first summit is exposed.
-There is a descent which you may need to rappel down before the final sharp ascent to the true summit.
-From Lobuche Summit we enjoy an incredible view of the greatest mountains in the world.
+There is a descent which you may need to rappel down before the final sharp ascent to the summit.
+From the summit, we acknowledge an incredible view of the some of the greatest mountains on earth.

 Check out our Three Peaks in Everest Region 27 Days Expedition in the Himalaya of Nepal.
-Climbing Lobuche East, Pokalde and Island Peak is definitely a lifetime experience.